Free Working at Height risk assessment template

 To purchase a risk assessment template for working at height, check out our dedicated page here.
 Or, why not check out the full range of risk assessment templates we have to offer?

-Undertaking safety training or attend a working at height course is a great way to help your and your employees stay safe.
+Undertaking safety training or e-learning or attending a working at height course is a great way to help you and your employees stay safe.
 As we’ve said, working at height is dangerous and often unavoidable, so training can provide you with the knowledge of how to work as safely as possible.

 Obviously, anyone who works at height should attend some formal training.
 In addition, any managers or supervisors in charge of a team may require an understanding of working at height.